t0shilabs/t0shib0t/README.md

 Discord assistant.

 ##How to run
-1. create a config.json in src folder like "token" and "prefix" keys like this:
+1. create a config.json in src folder with "token" and "prefix" keys like this:
    `{ "token": "your-token", "prefix": "!"}`
 2. run `npm .`